In all meetings of PM Modi, there was 'suo moto' recognition of concerns that Pakistan nurtured cross-border terrorism: Shringla | Politics

 ''In all the meetings the Prime Minister had, beginning with US leadership, there was a suo moto recognition of the concerns that Pakistan represents as a country that has in many senses both supported and nurtured cross-border terrorism, including in Afghanistan and from Afghanistan,” he said.

-US Vice President Kamala Harris, during her maiden meeting with Prime Minister Modi, on Thursday ''suo moto'' referred to Pakistan's role in terrorism, saying there were terror groups working in the country and asked Islamabad to take action so that it does not impact on America and India's security, Shringla had said after their meeting.
+US Vice President Kamala Harris, during her maiden meeting with Prime Minister Modi, on Thursday ''suo moto'' referred to Pakistan's role in terrorism, saying there were terror groups working in the country and asked Islamabad to take action so that it does not impact on America and India's security.

+Shringla said that Prime Minister Modi underlined in his address to the UN General Assembly that countries using terrorism as a tool should note that this is a “double-edged” sword and encouragement to terrorism “can come back to bite you.” ''On international issues, you would have noticed the Prime Minister referred to the most pressing issue of today which is a topic of conversation of almost every head of state and government that has spoken at the United Nations, the situation in Afghanistan. ''He said that countries using terrorism as a tool should note that this is a double-edged sword.
+I think that's a very important point to make, that you cannot think of encouragement to terrorism because that can come back to bite you,” Shringla added.

+Shringla said the Prime Minister's address to the General Assembly marks the “culmination of a very successful, a very comprehensive tour of the United States.”
+He highlighted that Modi’s address in the United Nations focused on important themes.
+“The first theme of course was that democracies can deliver, democracies have delivered,” CoWin, vaccine equity.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)